 This is also extremely useful when invoking a warranty or even when an organization is involved in legal action.
 When careful, accurate records are kept, a company protects itself in more than one way.

-Now that we explained the overall benefits of keeping your equipment maintenance logs accurate, let’s review how software solutions stand in contrast to the classic, more manual logs.
+Now that we have explained the overall benefits of keeping your equipment maintenance logs accurate, let’s review how software solutions stand in contrast to classic, manually kept logs.

 The Advantages of Using Equipment Tracking Software to Record Maintenance

 The decision to keep an equipment maintenance log leads to better organization and increased accuracy, but here are some advantages of using an automated system.